kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-04-mongodb/23-fetching-bootcamp-get.md

 // MORE CODE
 ```

-* Then grab an id from MongoDB, copy to clipboard
+* Then grab an `id` from MongoDB, copy to clipboard
+  - Or if you have the Get all bootcamps you can grab it from there (in Postman)
 * Past the URL into Postman `{{URL}}/api/v1/bootcamps/5ec0b97da72140a3ac1225a7`
     - Use a GET method request
 * Hit send in Postman